Documentation Index

 Switch Branches

 Switch your working tree to a different branch.
-This updates all context tree files to match the target branch’s latest commit.
+This updates all context tree files to match the target branch’s latest commit.- CLI

 Create and Switch in One Step